9brada6/tabs-with-posts/development.md

 - Change all definitions from svg to symbol?
 - Find a way to remove the duplication of declaring the svg of an icon.
 - Make icons works also inline and via a file.
+- Add test to see if the same id as in file is designated.

 - Make all icons from svg manager return icon object.